tedante/gold-price-watcher/README.md

 # Gold Price Watcher

-This app is for checking a gold price every day and if the price is hit the `value` you want, they gonna send you email.
+This app is for checking a gold price from source(`pluang.com`) with schedule and if the price is hit the `value` you want, they gonna send you email.

 ## Getting Started